wschaef/goes-architecture/architecture.md

 **Problem Statement:**

-Organizations with hybrid infrastructure face challenges in achieving unified monitoring and security due to the disparate nature of on-premise and cloud environments.
+Organizations with hybrid infrastructure face challenges in achieving unified monitoring and security due to the disparate nature of on-premises and cloud environments.
 This fragmentation hinders comprehensive visibility, impacting troubleshooting, capacity planning, proactive issue identification, and threat detection.

 Elastic Cloud offers a compelling solution by centralizing monitoring and security data from both environments, providing a single pane of glass for observability and threat detection.
 Its scalability, high availability, and managed service model ensure efficient monitoring and security that keeps pace with infrastructure growth.
 Seamless GCP integration further enhances its value in hybrid setups, enabling organizations to gain insights, troubleshoot, optimize performance, and detect and respond to security threats across their entire infrastructure.